 In 2010 the NYSC Board of Directors was nominated for the Maytree Diversity in Governance Award.

-Peter joined the NYSC Board in January 2006.
-Peter has held many positions in his tenure on the Board including Chairperson of the Board for six years, Vice Chairperson and the Chair of the Governance Committee.
-Currently, he is serving his second session as Chairperson of the Board and Chair of the Executive Committee.
+Peter Fuchs joined the NYSC Board in January 2006.
+Peter has held many positions in his tenure on the Board including Chairperson of the Board, Vice Chairperson and the Chair of the Governance Committee.
+Currently he is serving his second session as Chairperson of the Board and chair of the Executive Committee.
 Peter is a corporate affairs executive at one of the world’s largest mining companies responsible for communications strategy and issue management.
 Peter has a keen interest in governance issues and expertise in issues management, and media and community relations.
 Peter has previously worked in Hong Kong and enjoys travel.

 Stephen Steele, B.Comm.
 MBA

-Stephen joined the Board in 2013 and is the Chairperson of the Quality Audit Committee.
-He brings to the North York Senior Centre over thirty years of Finance and Treasury experience with a major multinational automotive company.
-As the Director of Finance and Treasurer, he was responsible for all treasury, corporate finance, accounting and tax functions.
+Stephen Steele, B.Comm.
+MBA., brings to the North York Senior Centre over thirty years of Finance and Treasury experience with a major multinational automotive company.
+As the Director of Finance and Treasurer, he was responsible for all treasury, corporate finance, accounting, and tax functions.
 Stephen has extensive Canadian and international Board experience as a director and chairperson of both business and not-for-profit boards.
 A veteran communicator, he has been featured in numerous articles on governance, employee communication issues, and global competitiveness.
 Stephen is presently on the Board of the Toronto Humane Society and its Treasurer.
 In his spare time, he is a volunteer tutor and teacher with Frontier College, working with new Canadians to improve their English skills and to help them to adapt to the culture of their new home in Canada.
 Stephen enjoys skiing, kayaking, and sailing.
-Stephen hopes that his experience will assist NYSC in the achievement of its Mission.
+Stephen hopes that his experience will assist the NYSC in the achievement of its Mission.
+Stephen joined the Board in 2013 and is the Chairperson of the Quality Audit Committee.

 Ann Padmore, PhD

-Ann joined NYSC Board in September 2010 and serves as Chair of the Stakeholder Relations Committee and Secretary of the Board.
-She is retired after more than 30 years working at all levels of the education system.
-She has been a resident of North York for many years and has served on several community & social services boards.
-Ann has been involved with NYSC for over 35 years and has always been impressed with the excellent standards maintained by all the different services offered to seniors in the community.
+Ann Padmore, joined the NYSC Board in September 2010 and serves as Chair of the Stakeholder Relations Committee and Secretary of the Board.
+She is retired after having worked for more than thirty years at all levels of the Education System with a special interest in Teacher Education.
+She has been a resident of North York for many years and has served on several Community & Social Services Boards.
+Ann has been personally involved with NYSC for more than 35 years and has always been impressed with the excellent standards maintained by all the different services offered to the Senior Citizens of the community.

-It is an honor for me to volunteer on the Board of NYSC as it gives me the opportunity to be involved with the management and staff of an organization, who are dedicated to giving help, pleasure, and happiness to individuals in their senior years.
+It is an honour for me to volunteer on the Board of the NYSC as it gives me the opportunity to be involved with the management and staff of an organization, who are dedicated to giving help, pleasure and happiness to individuals in their senior years.
 I will continue to be of service where and whenever possible.

-Amanda joined the Board in 2015 and sits on the Stakeholder Relations Committee and the Quality Audit Committee.
+Amanda Feng joined the Board in 2015 and sits on the Stakeholder Relations Committee and the Quality Audit Committee.
 She is a registered physiotherapist with ample experience in the acute care and rehab sectors.
-Amanda is a granddaughter of two aging grandparents and understands the need for community services to support seniors in optimizing their quality of life.
-Amanda is committed to the values of NYSC to provide quality, compassionate and equitable services to the seniors.
+Amanda is a granddaughter to two aging grandparents and understands the need for community services to support seniors in optimizing their quality of life.
+Amanda is committed to the values of North York Seniors Centre to provide quality, compassionate and equitable services to the seniors.

 I volunteer because it is important that we care for the generations before us.
 North York Seniors Centre is an organization that seeks every opportunity to serve seniors and their families by striving to meet their individual needs.

-Andy joined NYSC in 2015 and sits on the Fundraising Committee.
+Dr. Andy Kin On Wong joined the NYSC in October of 2015 and sits on the Fundraising Committee.
 He is an Assistant Professor of Epidemiology at U of T, and a medical scientist at the University Health Network.
 He has a particular interest in the aging Canadian population and in measuring trajectories of change in the muscle and bone systems as related to osteoporosis and osteoarthritis.
-Andy is currently the director of a study in six cities in Canada linking muscle and bone properties through imaging techniques to predict people’s risk for fractures.
-He has been successful in obtaining funding to run his various studies and hopes to share his fundraising knowledge to help NYSC expands its programs.
-He also wishes to bring more educational seminars for NYSC members related to managing their bone and muscle health.
+Dr. Wong is currently the director of a large population-based cohort study at 6 cities in Canada to link muscle and bone properties through imaging techniques to predict people’s risk for fractures.
+He has been successful in obtaining research funding (Vanier, CIHR, non-profit organizations, American and European societies) to run his various studies and hopes to apply his fundraising capacity to NYSC in order to expand its size and scope of programs.
+With his connections to the medical community, he also wishes to bring more educational seminars for NYSC members related to managing their bone and muscle health.
 In his free time, he enjoys playing tennis, cooking, and hiking.

 I am passionate about translating medical knowledge into practice for seniors, particularly in terms of mobility and healthy active aging.
 There is no better way to create impact in this area than to work first hand with the seniors in our community.